-There’s something about completing something that has pushed you, that you’ve given everything too, that has challenged, has taken you to your physical boundaries, then pushed you beyond and proven that YOU CAN do anything you put your mind too … I call it Chasing Extraordinary.
+There’s something about completing something that has pushed you, that has taken you to your perceived physical boundaries then beyond, and has proven to you that YOU CAN do anything you put your mind too … I call it Chasing Extraordinary.

 I’ve ran the isle of UK, the emerald of isle of Ireland, I figured the next adventure should be where I grew up … so I’m heading to that great big isle down-under AUSTRALIA.

 - 4,000 kms (give or take a few).
 63 days.
 Guinness World Record attempt.

 - Thousands of primary school kiddo’s around the world will run “with” me virtually.